 We’ll provide food for all meals from Saturday’s breakfast to Sunday’s lunch.
 If you have dietary restrictions, we’ll try our best to accommodate them.
 Of course, we’ll also have an abundance of snacks throughout the hacking period.

 Hacking all night is fun, but you can also get some rest when you need it!
-If you’d like, we can match you with an MIT student who will provide places to sleep and shower. 😴😴😴
+If you indicate in your confirmation form, we can match you with an MIT student who will provide places to sleep and shower. 😴😴😴

 If you’re travelling more than 30 miles to MIT, we’ll reimburse your travel, as long as you upload your travel receipts upon confirming your attendance.
 We reimburse up to $200 for travel within the U.S. and from Canada and Mexico and up to $500 for other international travel.
-Also, we’ll be sending free buses to select schools—keep your eyes peeled on this FAQ answer for more details!
+We also provide buses free of charge to select East Coast cities.
+See your registration dashboard for the latest details about reimbursements and busing!

-Bring a valid student ID for admission and a laptop for hacking.
+Bring a valid student ID and government-issued ID for admission and a laptop for hacking.
 We’ll provide pretty much everything else—air mattresses, toiletries, stickers, snacks, sponsor swag, and more!
 If you like to be comfy, you can bring a blanket, pillow, and towel.
-To borrow hardware during the hackathon, you’ll need a government-issued photo ID.

 Teams are at most 4 people.
 You can select teammates when you register, or you can register individually without specified teammates.
 We’ll run the lottery by teams, so rest assured you’ll be able to hack with your friends if that’s what you prefer!